danielkuhlen/nsdapmembers.bundestag/README.md

 ## Downloading the Data in Stata

 In Stata, you can use the `import delimited` command to download and read the csv file.
-The `import delimited` command reads a file with a specified delimiter (in this case, a comma) and creates a Stata dataset.

 Here is an example of how to use the `import delimited` command to download the data in Stata:

 ```stata